rianchain/hugToken/README.md

-# How to create token crypto with hardhat
+# How to create crypto tokens ERC20 with hardhat

 ### GETTING STARTED WITH VISUAL STUDIO CODE